-Observations of Proxima Centauri, the closest star outside the Solar System, have revealed a ring of glowing dust encircling it, indicating the possibility that it is host to an elaborate planetary system.
+Observations of Proxima Centauri, the closest star to Earth outside the Solar System, have revealed a ring of glowing dust encircling it, indicating the possibility that it is host to an elaborate planetary system.

 Proxima Centauri is a red dwarf star four lightyears away.